Appreciating a Legacy

 - Support the Rail Trail.
 The Bruce Freeman Rail Trail route bisects the property, and purchasing Broadacres would help support the rail trail by potentially providing parking, or rest stops, or simply a nice scenic stretch of trail.
 The Broadacres property abuts the BFRT for approximately 1,000 feet.
 Broadacres, when combined with other town-owned properties, would create a 1-mile section of open space and recreational properties adjacent to the rail trail.

 - Reuse the buildings.
 The existing buildings on the property – a house, the large indoor arena, a shed, and a series of barns – have great reuse potential.
 Other towns have re-purposed similar buildings for School Administration, Parks and Recreation, DPW, or other town office space.
 Especially with Fairbanks in deteriorating condition, rehabilitating these buildings could provide much-needed space for various town staff, either temporarily while Fairbanks is repaired or on a permanent basis.
 The barns could be used to store maintenance equipment for Featherland Park & Nixon Elementary School or other town equipment in general (and maybe give the opportunity to re-arrange and expand Featherland more), and the indoor arena has all sorts of potential re-use options.
-Or, if the town decides against re-use of the existing buildings, several affordable housing units could be developed there similar to the Maynard/Marlboro Road project.

 - It makes financial sense.
 In rough numbers, an estimated purchase price by the town would cost something like $51 per household per year, with that amount declining each year.
 If the land were developed into houses, the taxpayers would see an equivalent or greater demand for taxes because of increased school enrollment.
 Just 10 homes built on the site, assuming each had 2 children, would add more than $50 per year to each Sudbury household in additional taxes due to demand for additional school services (calculated by adding Sudbury’s average per pupil expenditure to the budget, then dividing by the number of Sudbury households).